 WebRTC is an HTML5 platform that allows seamless voice and video communication inside users’ browser windows.
 Almost all modern browsers on almost all major platforms now support WebRTC, including Chrome, Firefox, Opera, Edge, Safari, and Brave.

 An exception is in iOS, where only Safari supports WebRTC (at least without additional plugins).

-In order to achieve seamless browser-to-browser communication through obstacles such as firewalls, WebRTC-enabled browsers broadcast your real IP address(es) to STUN servers which keep a list of both users’ public IP addresses and their real IP addresses.
+To achieve seamless browser-to-browser communication through obstacles such as firewalls, WebRTC-enabled browsers broadcast your real IP address(es) to STUN servers, which keep a list of both users’ public IP addresses and their real IP addresses.

 Usually referred to as a WebRTC leak, this problem is sometimes called the “WebRTC bug.”
 Which is something of a misnomer since it is an intentional and very useful feature of WebRTC.
 But it is a real pain for VPN users who are trying to hide their real IP address!

 1. Disable WebRTC in your browser

 This is the only 100% effective way to prevent a WebRTC leak when using a VPN.
 We recommend doing it even if your VPN client is effective at mitigating against VPN leaks.

 In Firefox it is easy to disable WebRTC.
 Type “about:config” into the URL bar to enter Firefox’s advanced settings, search for “media.peerconnection.enabled,” and double-click on the entry to change its value to false.